 In order to undergo Sokushinbutsu, monks would begin by eating a very specific diet of only nuts, seeds, and fruit.
 This diet sustained them for one thousand days, and during that time, they also took part in demanding physical activity in order to drop as much body fat as possible.

-Following the first three years, the monks would then switch to a diet consisting of bark and roots.
-These six years of fasting not only satisfied the suffering of the Sokushinbutsu but also began the mummification process by removing excess liquids and fat from the Monk’s bodies.
-It was also common for the monks to drink a tea made from the bark of the urushi tree during their fasting period.
+Following the first three years, the monks would switch to a diet of bark and roots.
+These six years of fasting satisfied the suffering of the Sokushinbutsu and began the mummification process by removing excess liquids and fat from the Monk’s bodies.
+It was also common for the monks to drink tea made from the bark of the urushi tree during their fasting period.
 This tea was highly poisonous.
-The urushi bark is often used in creating a lacquer varnish, and is incredibly toxic.
-The toxic effects of the urushi bark remained in the body until after death, and acted to further embalm the organs and ward away insects and decomposition.
+The urushi bark is often used in creating a lacquer varnish and is incredibly toxic.
+The toxic effects of the urushi bark remained in the body until after death and acted to further embalm the organs and ward away insects and decomposition.

 Soto Zen Kanshuji Temple

 In Fukushima Prefecture, you can find a very unique Sokushinbutsu at Soto Zen Kanshuji Temple.
 Most of the Sokushinbutsu of the Yamagata area followed the Shingon sect of Buddhism.
 But housed at Soto Zen Kanshuji Temple is a Shokoshinbutsu who followed a very different sect of Buddhism, Soto Zen.

 Soto Zen Kanshuji Temple is modest in its appearance; located outside the main city and a short taxi ride from the nearest train station.
 The temple nonetheless inspires a sense of contemplation and respect.
 The ceiling blocks are painted with murals of folklore and symbolic images, and the tomb in which the monk, Kouchi Houin Yuutei, was buried is encased in glass and displayed near his mummified body.